-Thurrock's Fraud Team provide a shared service within Southend Council.
-During October 2014 - December 2014, 1 RIPA directed surveillance request and 1 CHIS was authorised for surveillance activity undertaken within the Southend area.
+Thurrock's Fraud Team provides a shared service within Southend Council.
+During November 2014, 1 RIPA directed surveillance request and 1 CHIS was authorised for surveillance activity undertaken within the Southend area.
 The following should be noted in relation to these requests:

-- RIPA activity was authorised using Thurrock's RIPA process as Thurrock are considered to be the 'tasking Agency' - i.e. the agency with the lead on the criminal investigation. - These requests have been excluded from Thurrock's RIPA statistics, as the activity was undertaken on an agency/shared service basis on behalf of another public authority. - Checks are in the process of being undertaken with Southend Council and the Office of Surveillance Commissioner, to ensure they both are in agreement with the approach our Fraud Team have adopted in relation to the authorisation of RIPA requests for Southend investigations.

-The table below shows the number of requests made to the National Anti-Fraud Network (NAFN) for Communication Data requests:
+- RIPA activity was authorised using Thurrock's RIPA process as Thurrock are considered to be the 'tasking Agency' - i.e. the agency with the lead on the criminal investigation. - These requests have been excluded from Thurrock's RIPA statistics, as the activity was undertaken on an agency/shared service basis on behalf of another public authority. - Checks are in the process of being undertaken with Southend Council and the Office of Surveillance Commissioner, to ensure they both are in agreement with the approach our Fraud Team have adopted in relation to the authorisation of RIPA requests for Southend investigations. - 3.1.2 The outcomes of the 5 RIPA directed surveillance authorisations cannot be summarised in detail.
+This is due to Data Protection requirements and to ensure that any on-going investigations are not compromised due to the disclosure of information. - 3.1.3 The table below shows the number of requests made to the National Anti-Fraud Network (NAFN) for Communication Data requests:

-Oct 14 - Dec 14 2014/15 requests to date
+2014/15

-Service Data 1 (Fraud) 1 (Fraud)
+Service Data 1 (Fraud)

-Subscriber Data 2 (1 Fraud and 1 6 (5 Trading
+Subscriber Data 8 (7 Trading Standards.

-Trading Standards.
 1 Fraud)

-Standards